This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Durability: Trim is subjected to more wear and tear than walls, so paint with a higher sheen, such as semi-gloss or high-gloss, may be more durable and easier to clean.

 - Paint Finish: If you want a sleek, modern look, high-gloss paint may be the best choice.
-If you prefer a softer, more subtle finish, a satin or semi-gloss paint may be a better option.
+A satin or semi-gloss paint may be better if you prefer a softer, more subtle finish.

 Best Paint Finish for a Bathroom

-If you like the matte or eggshell look, you can certainly use it in your bathroom, however, you’ll need to put in extra effort to keep the walls clean and dry.
-Just bear in mind that it may need a bit more maintenance to keep it looking great.
+If you like the matte or eggshell look, you can use it in your bathroom.
+However, you’ll need extra effort to keep the walls clean and dry.
+Just remember that it may need more maintenance to keep it looking great.

 In my bathroom, I had an issue above the shower where the paint was peeling.
-This is in part due to the fan not working as well as it should.
-I was able to sand and patch this area of the ceiling and then I used a bathroom primer specifically to resist mould and mildew.
+This is partly due to the fan not working as well as it should.
+I could sand and patch this ceiling area and use a bathroom primer to resist mould and mildew.
 Then, I used tinted bathroom paint that was a gloss finish to repaint the ceiling.
+Learn more here.

 Best Paint Finish for Living Room

-For a living room, it’s usually preferable to choose a paint with a satin or eggshell finish.
-This type of paint has a slightly shiny effect which is more durable and easier to clean than a flat or matte finish – perfect for a living room that sees a lot of activity.
-Additionally, a satin or eggshell paint can help prevent the build-up of dirt and grime, which is often a concern in a busy space.
+Choosing paint with a satin or eggshell finish is usually preferable for a living room.
+This type of paint has a slightly shiny effect, which is more durable and easier to clean than a flat or matte finish – perfect for a living room that sees a lot of activity.
+Additionally, satin or eggshell paint can help prevent the build-up of dirt and grime, which is often a concern in a busy space.

 If you love the look of a flat or matte finish for your living room wall, no problem!
 Just remember to take extra care to keep it dust and fingerprint-free.
-It may need a bit more maintenance to keep it looking its best, but it’ll be worth it in the end.
+It may need some maintenance to keep it looking its best, but it’ll be worth it in the end.

 Best Paint Sheen for Kitchen

-For your kitchen, it is recommended to choose a semi-gloss or satin paint.
-This kind of paint has a glossy finish that is strong, easy to clean and able to tolerate moisture and a lot of foot traffic.
+For your kitchen, choosing a semi-gloss or satin paint is recommended.
+This kind of paint has a glossy finish that is strong, easy to clean and tolerates moisture and a lot of foot traffic.
 A semi-gloss or gloss paint will also prevent the growth of mould and mildew, along with being capable of withstanding regular cleanings.

 If you have a backsplash in your kitchen above your countertop, you don’t have to stress as much about moisture and dirt, so an eggshell finish should work fine.
-But if you don’t have a backsplash, then I’d suggest using a higher gloss finish.
+But I’d suggest using a higher gloss finish if you don’t have a backsplash.